Scaling an IoT deployment? Join our webinar on May 28th where we dive into real-world scaling pain points and how to overcome them.

 After you've gathered the public key(s) from your Notehub device(s), you can next encrypt an arbitrary JSON body in your cloud application.

-Use the code samples below as the basis for your cloud service to encrypt data using OpenSSL, Node.js, or .NET.
+Use the code samples below as the basis for your cloud service to encrypt data using OpenSSL, Node.js, .NET, or Python.

 # Generate a temporary private key, and then a public key from the private key as an ASN.1 DER-formatted key.